adityarpai843/swe-hiring-problem-1/Solution.md

 2. Push to DB takes place if there is are changes in corresponding history files `.zsh_history` and `.bash_history`.
 This is done using a python package called watcher.

-3. The history is pushed when a terminal session is ended as terminal writes to corresponding history files when a session is ended.

 4. History restore takes place when tool is run.
-It only restores
+It only restores the command which is not present in system through simple comparison.

 ## REST API